sourcegraph/about/content/blogposts/2024/how-cody-provides-remote-repository-context.md

 1. Can this solution _scale_?
 2. How can this be made secure for teams where different developers have different permissions to particular repositories?

-Scalability is another area where Cody Enterprise benefits from the underlying Sourcegraph platform.
+Scalability is another area where Cody Enterprise benefits from the Sourcegraph platform.
 We’ve scaled Sourcegraph (and Code Search) to several **massive** customer codebases, and Cody Enterprise can connect to these huge codebase indexes.
 We've worked with customers with over 300,000 repositories and monorepos exceeding 90GBs, and Cody has been able to integrate with them for context retrieval without issue.

 On the security front, Cody supports RBAC, so admins can control access to specific repositories more granularly.
 This prevents users from inadvertently getting access to the content of a repository by chatting with Cody and asking about it.
 Admins can also set up [context filters](https://sourcegraph.com/docs/cody/capabilities/ignore-context) to prevent sensitive files or repositories from being relayed to any third-party LLM providers.